busoc/propsect/README.md

 ## configuration

-prospect is configured with a configuration file (using the TOML format).
-This file has the following tables (in TOML terminology) and options
+the configuration file and its structure of prospect is described in the sections that
+follow:

-### top level table
+### top table

-* archive    : directory where data files are metadata files (or zip file) will be created
+* archive: directory where data files are metadata files (or zip file) will be created
-* no-data    : tell prospect to only generate the metadata file
+* no-data: tell prospect to only generate the metadata file
-* directories: use the list of properties to generate the final directory tree structure where data files and metadata will be created
+* path   : [path pattern](#Path generation) used to build the final path of the file in the archive

 ### meta

+the meta table (and its sub tables) groups all properties that describe the experiment itself.
+The options are used to generate the MD_EXP_<experiment>.xml file.
+The only exception is the dtstart, dtend options that can be used in parallel with the schedule option of the command.

 * acronym     : name of the experiment
 * experiment  : full name of the experiment